Uposatha: Mahayana countries

 In Mahayana countries that use the Chinese calendar, the Uposatha days are observed ten times a month, on the 1st, 8th, 14th, 15th, 18th, 23rd, 24th and final three days of each lunar month.
 Alternatively, one can only observe Uposatha days six times a month; on the 8th, 14th, 15th, 23rd and final two days of each lunar month.
 In Japan, these ten days are known as jū sainichi (十斎日, Ten Days of Fasting), while the six day practice is known as roku sainichi (六斎日, Six Days of Fasting).

 Names of full moon Uposatha days

-The Pali names of the uposatha days are based on the Sanskrit names of the nakśatra (Pali: nakkhatta), the constellations or lunar mansions through which the moon passes within a lunar month.
+The Pali names of the uposatha days are based on the Sanskrit names of the nakṣatra (Pali: nakkhatta), the constellations or lunar mansions through which the moon passes within a lunar month.